Featured Photographer – Richard Chomitz (2015)

 ACC: How long have you been into photography?

 RC: Like most of us I started as a child with my father’s camera.
-In my junior year of HS I hook up with another student that went to the NY School Photography and we started a photography business.
+In my junior year of HS I hook up with another student that went to the NY School Photography, and we started a photography business.
 A couple of years later while I was going to night school at Rutgers, Uncle Sam picked my draft card number.
-So I quickly join the Air Force to be a photographer.
+So, I quickly joined the Air Force to be a photographer.
 Guess what?
 The USAF made me a Air Traffic Controller, and I retired 44 years later still in ATC.

 ACC: What equipment do you shoot with?